stefanmoldoveanu23/Disk-Analyzer/README.md

 # Disk-Analyzer
 OS Project - Disk Analyzer

-The project will analyze a disk and offer information.
+The project will analyze a disk using the [fts library](https://man7.org/linux/man-pages/man3/fts.3.html) and offer information.
-Options:
+## Options:
 1. Begin analysis of directory.
-	- You can give a specific priority; default is 2(normal).
+	- You can give a specific [priority](https://linux.die.net/man/2/setpriority); default is 2(normal).
 2. Remove analysis/results.
 3. Suspend/Resume analysis.
 4. Print status of analysis(pending, in progress, complete).
 5. Print analysis result.
 6. List all analysis tasks, with ID and path.

+Options will be handles using the [getopt](https://man7.org/linux/man-pages/man3/getopt.3.html) functionalities.

 Since some actions can affect others(like suspending an analysis), there will need to be a way for the daemons to communicate with eachother.
 The easiest way to do that is to create a manager that is running at all times which holds all information, and every time the user calls "da", a request will be sent to the manager.
 For that purpose, we will use [sockets](https://www.geeksforgeeks.org/socket-programming-cc/).
 A manager will receive requests for clients.
-Requests:
+## Requests:
 1. Ask to start analysis with given path.
 2. Ask to remove analysis with given ID.
 3. Ask to suspend analysis with given ID.